YousefED/SyncedStore/README.md

 Now that State can be modified by connected peers, you probably want to observe changes and automatically display updates.
 This is easy to do, because Reactive CRDT works closely with the [Reactive library](https://www.github.com/yousefed/reactive).

-Let's look at a React example.
+Let's look at some examples:

 ## Using React